MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices

 Why RGA from Northeastern University

-> Aspects of neutraceutical and applied nutrition product regulations are addressed in the RGA Program curriculum
+- Rapidly changing product regulations in the areas of nutraceuticals, cosmeceuticals and applied nutrition are addressed in the RGA curriculum.

-Northeastern’s extensive array of experiential learning opportunities enable graduates of the Masters in Regulatory Affairs Program to complete a course of study that incorporates Co-op, internship and/or XN experiences.
-XN experiential learning opportunities are integrated into the curricula of several key courses within the program.
+> Northeastern’s extensive array of experiential learning opportunities enable graduates of the Masters in Regulatory Affairs Program to gain real world professional experience in the field through completion of Co-op, internship and/or XN Projects.
+XN experiential learning opportunities are integrated into the curricula of several key courses within the Program, including the Capstone Course.
+This enables all students that successfully complete the RGA Program to have real world global regulatory experience on their resume immediately upon graduation.

 From discovery to commercialization, this regulatory affairs master’s degree will cover the steps that are required to bring a medical product to market, both in the U.S. and around the globe.
-Delivered entirely online, graduate courses address critical regulatory issues affecting all of the stages and processes required to bring medical products to the market in the U.S. and around the world.
+Graduate courses address critical regulatory issues affecting all of the stages and processes required to bring medical products to the market in the U.S. and around the world.
+Students may elect to complete the program on-ground in Silicon Valley or online.

 Here’s a recent Job Pulse data collection on a search for Regulatory Affairs Specialist.
 Note that San Francisco and San Jose both have a ‘Very High’ concentration of these professionals.